Walter Payton NFL Man of the year

 The Walter Payton NFL Man of the Year Award recognizes an NFL player for his excellence on and off the field.
 The award was established in 1970.
 It was renamed in 1999 after the late Hall of Fame Chicago Bears running back, Walter Payton.
 Each team nominates one player who has had a significant positive impact on his community.

-The winner will receive a total of $1 million donated in his name, with $500,000 going to a charity of his choice and $500,000 supporting the expansion of Character Playbook across all NFL markets.
-The two finalists will each receive a $125,000 donation to the charity of their choice and a $125,000 donation in their names to expand Character Playbook and the additional 29 team winners will receive a $50,000 donation to their charity of choice and an additional $50,000 donation in their name to implement Character Playbook.
-All donations are courtesy of the NFL Foundation, presenting sponsor Nationwide, and United Way Worldwide.
+$500,000 dollars will be donated in the name of the 2017 winner. $250,000 will be donated to the winner's charity of choice and $250,000 will be donated in his name to expand Character Playbook across the country.
+The two other finalists will each receive a $100,000 donation to their charity of choice and a $100,000 donation in their names to expand Character Playbook.
+All other 29 nominees will receive a $50,000 donation to their charity of choice and an additional $50,000 donation in their names to expand Character Playbook.
+All donations are courtesy of the NFL Foundation, Nationwide and United Way Worldwide.

-To further celebrate and encourage fan support of the 32 team Man of the Year nominees, Nationwide, the presenting sponsor of the award, is executing the second Walter Payton Man of the Year Charity Challenge.
-Fans are encouraged to post on social media using their favorite nominee’s unique challenge hashtag between December 12 and January 8.
-The nominee who receives the most hashtag mentions will win an additional $25,000 donation to his charity of choice from Nationwide.
+To further celebrate and promote the 32 team nominees, Nationwide, the presenting sponsor of the award, will execute the third annual Charity Challenge.
+Fans are encouraged to post #WPMOYChallenge and their favorite nominee’s last name on social media between Dec.
+11 and Jan.
+7. The nominee who receives the most hashtag mentions will win an additional $25,000 donation to his charity of choice from Nationwide, the runner-up will receive $10,000 and the third-place winner will receive $5,000.

 Click HERE for the Official Rules.